-4.2 The planning intent for Residential Sector Twelve is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
-Consistent with the DCP Planning Intent, and as anticipated by the East Ridge Residential Precinct Plan (Plan No.007), this housing sector will be focussed around an integrated village and local park which is located within the central part of the sector.
-Residents will also be within an approximate 10-minute walk to the North Lakes Town Park to the south-west.
+4.2 The planning intent for Residential Sector Fifteen is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
+Consistent with the DCP Planning Intent and as outlined in the East Ridge Residential Precinct Plan (Plan No.007), this housing sector will be located alongside a linear park which forms the eastern edge of the sector.
+Residents will also be located close to a village park in adjacent Residential Sector Twelve and within an approximate 10-minute walk to the North Lakes Town Park to the south-west.